rohanr07/rohanr07/README.md

 <h1 align="left">💫 About Me </h1>

-- 🔭 I’m currently working on an **AI Chatbot tailored to prospective and current students at the University of Birmingham 🤖**
+- 🔭 I’m currently working as a Software Developer

 - 🌱 I’m currently learning the **MongoDB database incorporating it into my AI Chatbot 🌿**

-- 📝 I regularly write articles on [https://rq7.hashnode.dev](https://rq7.hashnode.dev) 🗞
+- 📝 I sometimes write articles on [https://rq7.hashnode.dev](https://rq7.hashnode.dev) 🗞

-- 💬 Ask me about **Software Development, Apple, Cars or Tech in general 📟**
+- 💬 Ask me about **Apple, Cars or literally anything 📟**

 - 📫 How to reach me **rohanrq7@gmail.com**

-- ⚡ Fun fact **I like badminton 🏸 and travelling ✈️**
+- ⚡ Fun fact **I like cricket 🏏 badminton 🏸 and travelling ✈️**

 # 🪩 Connect With Me
 <p align="left">